Wedding of Prince Harry, Duke of Sussex and Meghan Markle

 The Duchess of Sussex’s bridal bouquet resting on the Grave of the Unknown Warrior

 The new Duchess of Sussex sent her bridal bouquet to Westminster Abbey to rest on the Grave of the Unknown Warrior.
-The Grave of the Unknown Warrior is a tribute to the fallen soldiers of the First World War and to all those who have since died in international military conflict.
+The Grave of the Unknown Warrior is a tribute to the fallen soldiers of the First World War and all those who have since died in international military conflict.
 The tradition of royal brides’ bouquets being placed on the grave was started by the future Queen Elizabeth The Queen Mother at her wedding in 1923, in memory of her brother Fergus Bowes-Lyon who was killed at the Battle of Loos in 1915 during the First World War.

 Embed from Getty Images

-Both Prince Harry and The Duke of Cambridge, the best man, wore the frockcoat uniform of the Blues and Royals, which is an old Regiment of both The Duke of Cambridge and Prince Harry.
+Prince Harry and The Duke of Cambridge, the best man, wore the frockcoat uniform of the Blues and Royals, which is an old Regiment of both The Duke of Cambridge and Prince Harry.
 Harry served for ten years in the Blues and Royals, including in combat in Afghanistan.
 Her Majesty The Queen gave her permission for Prince Harry to get married in his uniform.
 Both uniforms were tailored at Dege & Skinner on Savile Row in London.

 Embed from Getty Images